Woman with stolen gun sentenced to probation

 Delilah Clavielle, 22, whose last known address was in the 1500 block of Kiler Drive, pleaded guilty last week before Judge Roger Webber to that offense.

-On June 15, 2022, an Illinois State trooper found the loaded semi automatic pistol under the passenger seat where she was during a traffic stop near Bradley Avenue and Williamsburg Drive.
+On June 15, 2022, an Illinois State trooper found the loaded semi-automatic pistol under the passenger seat where Clavielle was sitting during a traffic stop near Bradley Avenue and Williamsburg Drive.

 The trooper, smelling cannabis coming from the vehicle, asked Clavielle to get out.
 The trooper discovered the gun had been reported stolen from Mississippi.